Redot-Engine/redot-docs/getting_started/step_by_step/instancing.rst

 .. image:: img/instancing_import_and_edit_button.webp

-A window notifying you that the project was last opened in an older Godot version may appear, that's not an issue.
+A window notifying you that the project was last opened in an older redot version may appear, that's not an issue.
 Click *Ok* to open the project.

 The project contains two packed scenes: ``main.tscn``, containing walls against